TrinityGroup/KOBDevOps/README.md

 [![Sponsors on Open Collective](https://opencollective.com/sdkman/sponsors/badge.svg)](#sponsors) [![Slack](https://slack.sdkman.io/badge.svg)](https://slack.sdkman.io)

-SDKMAN is a tool for managing parallel Versions of multiple Software Development Kits on any Unix based system.
+KOBMAN is a tool for managing parallel Versions of multiple KochiOrgBook projects on any Unix based system.
 It provides a convenient command line interface for installing, switching, removing and listing Candidates.

-See documentation on the [SDKMAN! website](https://sdkman.io).
+See documentation on the [KOBMAN! website](https://sdkman.io).

 ## Installation